*Our classes now take place online due to Covid-19.*

 We recommend that generous amounts of practice are done between lessons to ensure that the best possible progress is made.
 Above all, music, song and dance are for enjoyment and we encourage the fun and participation side of it, through the events we run within the branch.

-Here are some FAQs including our ‘Table of Tuition and Registration Fees’.
+Here are some FAQs including our Tuition and Registration Fees.

 So, tell me more about the classes!

-Well, we host our classes on Saturday mornings (Dancing on Friday evenings), starting September 14th in Kishkeam National School.
+Well, we host our classes on Tuesday evening.
 Registration and Fees can now be completed online in the comfort of your own home – just click here.
-We have top-class award-winning teachers and we cater for Tin Whistle, Flute, Fiddle, Button Accordion, Concertina, Banjo, Guitar, Piano and Bodhrán.
+We have top-class award-winning teachers and we cater for Tin Whistle, Flute, Fiddle, Button Accordion, Concertina, Guitar, and Piano.
 We also organize Traditional Singing and Set Dancing classes, and like our music classes, these are open to ALL ages and standards.

 How long are the classes?